How to Monitor Airflow with Zabbix

 Background

-The team I manage is divided into three parts: Cloud Engineers, DevOps, and Data Engineers.
+My team is divided into three roles: Cloud Engineer, DevOps, and Data Engineer.

-One day, a Data Engineer asked for the ability to receive alerts when Airflow DAGs fail.
+One day, a Data Engineer teammate requested: “I want to receive an alert when an Airflow DAG fails.”

-This post shares how I implemented Airflow DAG monitoring with Zabbix in an on-premises Kubernetes environment.
+This post explains how I monitored Airflow DAG status using Zabbix in an on-prem Kubernetes environment.

-• If the Metadata Database connection fails, the entire system halts.
+If the Metadata DB connection breaks, the whole system freezes.

-• If the Triggerer dies, event-based DAGs won’t fire.
+If the Triggerer process dies, any event-based DAG won’t run at all.

 • DAG failure alerts = symptoms